 - Eat, Drink, Nap: Bringing The House Home by Soho House: I’m a big fan of Soho House.
 Frankly, I’ve never been to one.
 However, their overall aesthetic and mission is something I vibe with.
 They are membership-based and have clubs, restaurants, cinemas, spas and workspaces.
 They released a collection of books to share how they entertain in all these different venues and styles.
 What I really enjoyed about this book is that it gives you fabulous details on everything from creating the right mood lighting to mastering the perfect playlist.

 - High Vibration Beauty: Recipes and Rituals for Radical Self Care by Kerrilynn Palmer & Cindy Diprima Morisse: This is the debut book from the founders of CAP Beauty: a beauty and wellness website and brand that I’m a big fan of.
-We did a feature with them on Glitter Guide a couple years ago.
+We did a feature with them on Glitter Guide a couple of years ago.
 It’s broken down into seasons and shares recipes, rituals and beauty DIY ideas.
 It’s really an interesting read.
 I’m eager to make the Forbidden Porridge.